george0st/Ff2Cql/README.md

 ## 2. Usage in NiFi

-You can use this preferred way:
+You can use this preferred way (NiFi v2 processor with controller):
- - ✅ [**PutCQL**](./nifi/cql-processor/docs/README.md#3-putcql-nifi-processor) as NiFi processor with controller, where inputs are FlowFiles
+ - ✅ [**PutCQL**](./nifi/cql-processor/docs/README.md#3-putcql-nifi-processor), where inputs are FlowFiles
- - ✅ [**GetCQL**](./nifi/cql-processor/docs/README.md#4-getcql-nifi-processor) (in-progress) as NiFi processor with controller, where outputs are FlowFiles
+ - ✅ [**GetCQL**](./nifi/cql-processor/docs/README.md#4-getcql-nifi-processor) (in-progress), where outputs are FlowFiles
  - NOTE: You can download the [latest version](./nifi/cql-processor/output/), see 'nifi-cql-nar-*.nar' file

-or two other old alternative ways:
+or two other older alternative ways:
  - ✅ [**ExecuteProcess**](./console_app/Ff2Cql/docs/README.md#2-executeprocess-java-application) with java application (see 'Ff2Cql-*.jar'), where inputs are CSV files
  - ✅ [**ExecuteStreamCommand**](./console_app/Ff2Cql/docs/README.md#3-executestreamcommand-java-application) with java application (see 'Ff2Cql-*.jar'), where inputs are FlowFiles via stdin

 ## 3. Connection setting

-You can see sample of relevant setting for CQL controllers:
+You can see sample of relevant setting for CQL controller here:
  - [Cassandra setting](./nifi/cql-processor/nifi-cql/src/test/test-cassandra.json)
    - access with IP addresses (name/password)
  - [Scylla setting](./nifi/cql-processor/nifi-cql/src/test/test-scylla.json)